kofrasa/mingo/README.md

 interface Options {
   /** The key that is used to lookup the ID value of a document. @default "_id" */ readonly idKey?: string;
-  /** The collation specification for string operations. */ readonly collation?: CollationSpec;
+  /** The collation specification for string sorting operations. */ readonly collation?: CollationSpec;
-  /** Processing mode that determines how to treat inputs and outputs. @default ProcessingMode.CLONE_OFF */ readonly processingMode?: ProcessingMode;
+  /** Determines how to treat inputs and outputs. @default ProcessingMode.CLONE_OFF */ readonly processingMode?: ProcessingMode;
   /**
    * Enables or disables custom script execution.